Spark Cleantech: paving the way for low-carbon hydrogen

 "We aim to reach the market with first units as early as 2025, after an industrial pilot phase in 2024" - says Patrick Peters

-Today, Spark is a team of 8 PhD students and entrepreneurs who share the same vision: to use the technologies developed in their research laboratories to make a significant impact on the environment.
+Today, Spark is a team of 8 PhD students and entrepreneurs who share the same vision: use technologies developed in their research laboratories to make a significant impact on the environment.

 3. A revolutionary process just entering its industrialization phase